 – World Management –

-Marc Minkowski plays an active role in promoting classical music both though his exciting career as conductor, and as an artistic administrator.
+Marc Minkowski plays an active role in promoting classical music through his exciting career as conductor, and as an artistic administrator.
 He is founder and Artistic Director of the orchestra Les Musiciens du Louvre in 1982 and created the Ré Majeure Festival on Île de Ré (French Atlantic coast) in 2011.
-He was General Manager of the Opéra National de Bordeaux from 2016 to 2021, became the Artistic Advisor of Kanazawa Orchestra (Japan) from September 2018 and he was the Artistic Director of the Mozartwoche (Mozart Week) Salzburg from 2013 to 2017.
+He was General Manager of the Opéra National de Bordeaux from 2016 to 2021, Artistic Advisor of Kanazawa Orchestra (Japan) from 2018 to 2022 and he was the Artistic Director of the Mozartwoche (Mozart Week) Salzburg from 2013 to 2017.
 In 2018, he was honored as a Chevalier de la Légion d’Honneur.

 After studying the bassoon, Marc Minkowski began conducting at an early age, then followed maestro Charles Bruck’s academy at the Pierre Monteux Memorial School, Hancock, Maine.
 At the age of nineteen, he founded Les Musiciens du Louvre, an ensemble that was to play an active role in the revival of Baroque music.
 Under his direction, Les Musiciens du Louvre explored both French Baroque music and Handel, before expanding their repertoire to include Mozart, Rossini, Offenbach, Bizet, and Wagner.